MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 Provide the following information in the email:
 - Your AAD tenant ID.
 Obtain this information from the Azure portal by going to the Azure Active Directory Overview page.
-- Your AppSource extensions, including names and App IDs, that should be enabled to read secrets from your key vaults.
+- Your AppSource extensions, including names and App IDs, that should be enabled to read secrets from your key vaults. **Note: It is important that all the AppSource extensions are included in the key vault.**
 - Optionally, a screenshot from the Azure portal showing the key vault and its access policies.
 The screenshot can help Microsoft catch configuration mistakes early in the process.